Lego Disney: Magical Adventures

-TV special
+TV specials

 Frozen Northern Lights (2016)

 In June 2016, Disney announced a franchise extension called Frozen Northern Lights.
 This brand extension including animated shorts, book series and a TV special, plus potential characterized toys courtesy of LEGO Friends.

 The extension's book series launched the extension on 5 July 2016 with its first book, Journey to the Lights, published by Random House by author Suzanne Francis and is 224 pages in length.
 The ten books in the series will be released by the end of 2017.
 The film's main characters attempt to restore the Northern Lights' glimmer and face Little Rock, the series' new protagonist.

 A spin-off collection of four shorts developed by LEGO aired on Disney Channel, titled: